-However, you might be surprised to learn that there are estimated to be as many as half a million listed properties across England and Wales, and that the vast majority of these are privately owned.
+However, you might be surprised to learn that there are estimated to be as many as half a million listed properties across England and Wales, and the vast majority are privately owned.
 Some villages, for example, have around 200 listed properties.

 92% of listed buildings are in the Grade 2 category type of property – the lowest of the three levels of protection.

 Owning a Grade 2 property can be a privilege, but it comes with responsibilities.
-You can’t carry out any form of alterations, however small, without first obtaining the consent of the local authority.
-We’re not just talking here about something as crude as sticking a modern extension on to an 18th century period property – even something as minor as changing the doors or windows or having a satellite dish installed requires prior consent.
-If you do manage to obtain the necessary consents, your work may need to be carried out by specialist tradespeople and may cost more.
+You can’t carry out any form of alterations, however small, without obtaining the local authority's consent.
+We’re not just talking here about something as crude as sticking a modern extension onto an 18th-century period property – even something as minor as changing the doors or windows or having a satellite dish installed requires prior consent.
+If you obtain the necessary consent, your work may need to be carried out by specialist tradespeople and may cost more.

-It is possible to obtain a mortgage on a Grade 2 listed property, but this is certainly something of a niche market.
+It is possible to obtain a mortgage on Grade 2 listed property, but this is certainly a niche market.

-When looking for a listed building mortgage, it helps to be dealing with a authorised and regulated mortgage adviser who has access to a wide range of specialist lenders that are happy to lend on properties with listed building consent.
+When looking for a listed building mortgage, it helps to deal with an authorised and regulated mortgage adviser who has access to a wide range of specialist lenders who are happy to lend on properties with the listed building consent.

 The Grade 2 listed property mortgage market

-Not all lenders participate in this market, but there are a number of high street lenders and a number of specialist lenders who are willing to consider a mortgage on a listed Grade 2 property.
+Not all lenders participate in this market, but several high street lenders and a number of specialist lenders are willing to consider a mortgage on a listed Grade 2 property.

 Some high street lenders and building societies also offer very competitive interest rates, with their lowest rates for Grade 2 properties comparable to what they offer on standard properties.

-Some lenders offer Grade 2 mortgages with deposits as low as 10%, but in many cases, a deposit of 25-30% of the property value will be required.
+Some lenders offer Grade 2 mortgages with deposits as low as 10%, but a deposit of 25-30% of the property value will be required in many cases.

-Many lenders will cap the term of a Grade 2 property mortgage at 20 to 25 years.
+Many lenders will cap the Grade 2 property mortgage term at 20 to 25 years.

 It is possible to obtain a Grade 2 mortgage with adverse credit, although this is likely to restrict the choice of lenders.

-If the property has a significant amount of land attached, or has outbuildings, or is also used for commercial purposes, then it is more likely you will need to use a specialist lender.
+If the property has a significant amount of land attached, has outbuildings, or is also used for commercial purposes, you will likely need a specialist lender.

-Before applying for your mortgage, it might be a good idea to get an indicative quote for buildings insurance, just to make sure that the quote you receive doesn’t put you off the idea of buying the property altogether!
+Before applying for your mortgage, getting an indicative quote for buildings insurance might be a good idea to make sure that the quote you receive doesn’t put you off the idea of buying the property altogether!

 Remortgage Grade 2 Listed House

 As with most mortgage purchases, it’s likely that your Grade 2 listed mortgage will have an initial period at a fixed, discounted or capped interest rate.
-When that period comes to an end, it’s time to shop around, once again with the assistance of a specialist adviser.
+When that period ends, it’s time to shop around, once again, with the assistance of a specialist adviser.

 Re-mortgaging to better deals is a major part of the Grade 2 mortgage market, just as it is in the standard residential market.
-When your fixed, discounted or capped rate comes to an end, it’s time to see if you can get a cheaper deal.
+When your fixed, discounted or capped rate ends, it’s time to see if you can get a cheaper deal.

 Buy To Let

-The Grade 2 listed mortgage market is something of a niche area, but this is especially true of the market for Grade 2 buy to let (BTL) mortgages.
-These types of mortgages are available, but lenders will want to see evidence that you have experience of maintaining Grade 2 listed properties before they will give you a BTL mortgage.
+The Grade 2 listed mortgage market is a niche area, but this is especially true of the Grade 2 buy-to-let (BTL) mortgage market.
+These types of mortgages are available, but lenders will want to see evidence that you have experience maintaining Grade 2 listed properties before they will give you a BTL mortgage.

 If you can realistically obtain a buy to let mortgage on a Grade 2 property, then again, your specialist adviser can assist you in identifying suitable lenders and finding the best deal for your circumstances.

-They purchase the property using a bridging loan, carry out the necessary refurbishments to make the property habitable, then take out a longer term mortgage on the property, where the mortgage amount is used to pay off the bridging loan.
+They purchase the property using a bridging loan, carry out the necessary refurbishments to make the property habitable, and then take out a longer-term mortgage on the property, where the mortgage amount is used to pay off the bridging loan.

-Other buyers of Grade 2 properties have taken advantage of bridging finance when they have been successful in bidding for listed properties at auction, and where the deadline for paying the money would have expired before a standard mortgage application process could complete.
+Other buyers of Grade 2 properties have taken advantage of bridging finance when they have successfully bid for listed properties at auction and where the deadline for paying the money would have expired before a standard mortgage application process could complete.

 Bridging loan applications usually complete much faster than mortgage applications.

-Again, this is a specialist area, where it pays to seek the advice of a specialist mortgage broker regulated by the FCA (Financial conduct Authority) who deals with this type of finance on a regular basis.
+Again, this is a specialist area, where it pays to seek the advice of a specialist mortgage broker regulated by the FCA (Financial Conduct Authority), who regularly deals with this type of finance.

 Use our bridging loan calculator you can get an indicative quote.